Bond Future Value Calculator: Projected Value of a Bond Holding

 Today's market value of the bond holding (par × coupon × adjustment for price changes, or current ETF/fund value).

 Long-run bond returns approximate the starting yield.
 US 10-year Treasury currently 4% to 5%; corporate bonds 5% to 7%; high-yield 7% to 10%.
-Default sourced from Board of Governors of the Federal Reserve System (FRED) (as of May 15, 2026).
+Default sourced from Federal Reserve Bank of St. Louis (FRED), based on Board of Governors H.15 data (as of May 15, 2026).

 Your estimate $—